 There were no interactions found in our database between bepridil and verapamil - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 829 drugs (4803 brand and generic names) are known to interact with bepridil.
+A total of 833 drugs are known to interact with bepridil.

 - Bepridil is in the drug class calcium channel blocking agents.

 - Bepridil is used to treat the following conditions:

 - Verapamil is a member of the following drug classes: calcium channel blocking agents, group IV antiarrhythmics.

 - Verapamil is used to treat the following conditions:

 You may take verapamil with or without food, but take it the same way every time.
 You should avoid consuming grapefruit or grapefruit juice as much as possible during treatment with verapamil.
 If you have been regularly consuming grapefruit or grapefruit juice with verapamil, do not increase or decrease the amounts of these products in your diet without first talking to your doctor.
 Grapefruit juice can increase the blood levels and effects of verapamil.
 Contact your doctor if you experience sudden, unexplained weight gain; swelling of the hands, ankles, or feet; chest pain; or difficulty breathing.
 Avoid driving or operating hazardous machinery until you know how the medication affects you, and use caution when getting up from a sitting or lying position.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.